Chronos-Vault/chronos-vault-docs/whitepapers/CHRONOS_VAULT_WHITEPAPER.md

 Chronos Vault represents a revolutionary breakthrough in blockchain security: the world's first platform where **every security claim is mathematically provable, not just audited**.
 Our philosophy — **"Trust Math, Not Humans"** — eliminates trust-based vulnerabilities through the Mathematical Defense Layer (MDL), a unique integration of 7 cryptographic systems providing verifiable security guarantees.

 Unlike traditional platforms asking users to "trust the audit" or "trust the team," Chronos Vault delivers cryptographic evidence.
-The Trinity Protocol enforces 2-of-3 multi-chain consensus across Ethereum Layer 2 (Arbitrum Sepolia), Solana, and TON, creating a security architecture where compromise requires simultaneous attacks on multiple independent blockchains—a scenario with probability <10^-18.
+The Trinity Protocol™ enforces 2-of-3 multi-chain consensus across Ethereum Layer 2 (Arbitrum Sepolia), Solana, and TON, creating a security architecture where compromise requires simultaneous attacks on multiple independent blockchains—a scenario with probability <10^-18.

 This whitepaper outlines the complete architecture, technical implementation, mathematical guarantees, and deployment status of the Chronos Vault platform - showcasing a production-ready system with 25+ smart contracts, ZK circuits, and security modules deployed across three blockchain networks.